braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_user_update.md

 Drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of the variant or step and select **User Update**.

 There are three options that allow you to update existing, add new, or remove user profile information.
-If you switch between actions, this will clear any existing inputs.
 This component will update up to 50,000 user profiles per minute.

-### Update user attribute
+### Update custom attribute

-To update a user attribute, select an attribute name from your list of existing attributes and key value using the dropdowns.
+To add or update a custom attribute, select an attribute name from your list of attributes and enter the key value.

+![][4]{: style="max-width:80%;"}

-### Remove user attribute
+### Remove custom attribute

-To remove a user attribute, select an attribute name using the dropdown.
+To remove a custom attribute, select an attribute name using the dropdown.
+You can switch to the advanced JSON composer to further edit.

+![][5]{: style="max-width:80%;"}

-### Advanced JSON composed
+### Advanced JSON composer

 Then, add an attribute, event, or purchase JSON object to the JSON composer.
 You can add up to 65,536 characters to the JSON composer.

-![][2]
+![][2]{: style="max-width:80%;"}

 #### Limitations